-The year is 1999.
-Companies around the globe are plagued by fear of the millennium bug.
-The Phantom Menace has just been released, subjecting eager cinema-goers to whatever the hell ‘Jar Jar Binks’ is meant to be.
-The world’s population has exceeded 6 billion for the first time.
+The year was 1999.
+Companies around the globe were plagued by fear of the millennium bug.
+The Phantom Menace had just been released, subjecting eager cinema-goers to whatever the hell ‘Jar Jar Binks’ is meant to be.
+The world’s population exceeded 6 billion for the first time.

-But amidst all the carnage, ‘Five’, a dedicated quintet of hip-popping young vocalists have just released the track which not only became the 16th biggest selling boy band single of all time, but also the best piece of advice I can give anyone suffering with moderate anxiety: Keep on movin’.
+But amidst all the carnage, ‘Five’ (a quintet of hip-popping young vocalists, had just released the track that summarises the best mental health advice I can give anyone suffering with moderate anxiety: Keep on movin’.

 Sounds simple, doesn’t it?
-But it took me a disturbingly long time to truly cotton on to the link between moving my body and caring for my mind.
-But once I discovered the magic effect of exercise for anxiety, I have (sadly) never looked back.
+Somehow, it took me a disturbingly long time to truly cotton on to the link between moving my body and caring for my mind.
+Fortunately, once I discovered the magic effects of exercise for anxiety, I have (sadly) never looked back.

-Until, that was, my anxiety led to my mental health hitting rock bottom.
-I had lost a lot of weight, and no longer felt motivated to exercise to fit into a smaller size.
-For the first time, in desperation, I flirted with the idea that exercise might just be good for my mental health.
+But when I hit rock bottom and lost my appetite, losing a lot of weight in the process, I longer felt I had to exercise to fit into a smaller size.
+For the first time, I approached exercise with the hope that it might just be good for my mental health.

-Now, I had the approximate strength of a kitten and the endurance of a nervous 17 year old boy.
+When I first started getting fit, I had the strength of a kitten and the endurance of a nervous 17 year old boy.
 But when I finally got out the door, to jog-shuffle-splutter my way around the block, it helped to clear some of the anxious fog in my mind.

-I didn’t go in hard on the fitness.
-I did drop out of my PhD and get a physically demanding job, so I was sort of fit without thinking about it—and also taking a shedload of sertraline, so it was difficult to pinpoint the blame.
-I then went on a seven-month adventure around the world where I walked so many miles every day I could barely stretch my legs out—so again, I was fit without really thinking about it.
+At that point, I didn’t go in hard on the fitness, so it certainly wasn’t the only thing that helped me get better.
+(Dropping out my PhD and mainlining sertraline for half a year was probably the biggest influence.)
+I then went on a seven-month adventure around the world where I walked so many miles every day I could barely stretch my legs out — so I kept up my exercise that way.

 And throughout this time… not one bad mental health day.
 It was like a magic pill.
 I remember thinking, could this really be it?
 Is exercise the way to keep my anxiety at bay?

-Turns out, the answer is yes.
-One of my biggest mental health problems has been that my anxiety leads to a strong sense of ‘detachment’: I struggle to feel emotions, and have a disconcerting sense that I’m a visitor in my own body.
+Turns out, the answer is mostly yes.
+My anxiety leads to a strong sense of ‘detachment’: I struggle to feel emotions, and have a disconcerting sense that I’m a visitor in my own body.
 My mind, body, and reality are all disconnected.